hbowie/softdevbigideas/ideas/Plan Thoughtfully But Be Prepared for Change.md

 Then assess the readiness of the technology for use by your development team.
 Is the stack already proven?
 Is the team already familiar with it?
 If you answer either of these questions in the negative, then be sure to factor additional time into your plan to allow for technical experimentation and/or training.

-This is also a good time to establish initial agreements on <a href="http://www.scaledagileframework.com/team-backlog/" target="ref">capacity allocation</a> for your team members.
+This is also a good time to establish initial agreements on <a href="http://www.scaledagileframework.com/team-backlog/" class="reflink" target="ref">capacity allocation</a> for your team members.
 Your development team will spend most of its time developing new features.
 But over the long haul it will realistically also need to spend some of its time on defect correction, as well as refactoring, design improvements, and technology upgrades.
 The best way to address the need to include these unlike things in your development work is by use of capacity allocation.
 You can renegotiate the percentages allocated to different types of work over time, but it's best to introduce the concept early, establish some starting agreements, and then bake these into your planning assumptions so that you don't over-estimate your development capacity.

 You should also plan for time to be spent on integration and hardening.
 Will you have one or more teams working semi-independently on different pieces of your system?
 If so, be sure to factor in time and resources for integration testing and hardening of the integrated solution.
 This may come in the form of a periodic hardening sprint, or additional integration work as part of each development sprint.
 However you incorporate it into your plan, though, such work will consume additional time that would otherwise be available for development of new features.